Flexberry/flexberry.github.io/pages/guides/tasks/flexberry-aspnet/gt_full-stack-task-case-10.en.md

 folder: guides/tasks/
 lang: en
 autotranslated: true
-hash: 262091fd6ca78fe4422ee1cdba7dc374705c28de5b17c735b049ce3474d90817
+hash: d59dedf4bb4e601fc409597bc732f1c1e3b5d6580e1a4572b4eda33a18904e1c
 ---

 ## Job

-In the framework of the practical part of the course you will have developed end-to-end example: application `Досудебное appeal to the Executive власти` (module IC for state agencies).
+In the framework of the practical part of the course you will have developed end-to-end example: application «pre-trial appeal to the Executive authorities» (module IC for state agencies).

 The first part of the practical exercises will be devoted to the development of basic technologies, such as C#, databases, client technology, etc., the second part will include a study of the possibilities of the platform Flexberry to efficiently create applications.